Nurse Staffing Task Force

 - Hospital length of stay

 - Readmission rates

-- Preventable health care associated injuries and adverse events (ie. falls, hospital-acquired infections and pressure injuries)
+- Preventable health care associated injuries and adverse events such as

 Appropriate staffing also reduces nurse fatigue, burnout, and turnover rates.
-Improved nurse retention increases nursing expertise, which is essential to the care of complex patient needs.
+Improved nurse retention increases nursing expertise, which is essential to the care of complex patients.

 Patients benefit by having experienced nurses caring for them.
 Nurses benefit by reducing fatigue that may lead to errors and patient harm.
-Hospital organizations benefit from improved nurse retention through reduced costs associated with hiring and orienting new nurses.
+Hospital organizations benefit from improved retention by reducing costs associated with hiring and orienting new nurses.

 For questions or to stay updated, email email@example.com.